Here’s a 4-day itinerary for an awesome visit to the City of Smiles!

 The chapel

-And oh, if you are into sea foods, you will find the most delicious dishes here!
-The locals earn a living thru agriculture and fishing.
-Such a simple way of life. 😉
+And oh, if you are into sea foods, you will find some of the most delicious dishes here.
+The locals earn a living thru agriculture and fishing, which one could consider a simple way of life.

 Rice fields